 - Introduction to City Tour

-It takes only five minutes by long-tail boat to reach Koh Maphrao’s main pier, situated on the northern part of its west coast, facing Phuket.
-On the way, you can see the famous floating restaurants between Laem Hin and Koh Maphrao’s jetty.
+It takes only 5 minutes by long-tail boat to reach Koh Maphrao’s main pier, situated on the northern part of its west coast, facing Phuket.
+On the way, you will pass several famous floating restaurants between Laem Hin and Koh Maphrao’s jetty.
 The island is roughly rectangular, and a good quarter of its southwestern part is covered with mangrove forests, home to long-tailed macaques.
 A road goes through the island from west to east, starting at the pier and finishing at a viewpoint in the east-coast jungle.

 The main village is located on the northern coast, right next to the first resort built on Koh Maphrao – The Village Coconut Island.
-Fishing and farming are the two main occupations on the island: rubber trees, local fruits and vegetables are grown in the central part of the island.
-There are only three easily reachable beaches on Koh Maphrao: the longest one is on the northern coast, in front of The Village Coconut Village; the second one is on the southern coast, at the Jindarin Beach Club & Resort, a new venue opened in 2013; and the third one is on the east coast.
+Fishing and farming are the 2 main occupations on the island: rubber trees, local fruits and vegetables are grown in the central part of the island.
+There are only 3 easily reachable beaches on Koh Maphrao: the longest one is on the northern coast, in front of The Village Coconut Village; the second one is on the southern coast at the Jindarin Beach Club & Resort, and the third one is on the east coast.
 The latter two beaches are rather tiny and have mangroves.

-The northeastern part of the island is wild and superb with mountainous rainforest and the road gradually degenerates into a dirt track which follows the east coast up to its central part, where a closed-up small bungalow resort with bungalows and a restaurant stands.
+The northeastern part of the island is wild with mountainous rainforest.
+The road gradually degenerates into a dirt track which follows the east coast up to its central part, where you'll find a closed-up small bungalow resort.
 Still, for all that, there are some people living in this part of the island – retired Europeans living the dream in peace, far from it all.
-Getting around this hilly part of the island is quite exhausting, but the view to the east is rewarding: on clear days you can see the Phi Phi Islands and even the Krabi coastline.
+Getting around this hilly part of the island is quite exhausting, but the view to the east is rewarding.
+On clear days you can see the Phi Phi Islands and even the Krabi coastline.

-Summing up, Koh Maphrao is a nice place to visit if you’re looking to discover authentic local life.
-You can rent a bicycle at The Village Coconut Island Resort and follow the unique road through Nature and past typical wooden stilt houses.
+Koh Maphrao is a nice place to visit if you’re looking to discover authentic local life.
+You can rent a bicycle at The Village Coconut Island Resort and follow the unique road through nature and past typical wooden stilt houses.
 Koh Maphrao offers a glimpse of the past as, apart from the resort, the modern world has not yet reached its shores.
-Things may change in the coming years as a few large resort projects are ready to start – Burasari Resort for instance – and they will, as soon as electricity is available at Koh Maphrao.
-Until then, you can still enjoy the tranquility of this idyllic place.
+Things may change in the coming years as a few large resort projects are ready to start – Burasari Resort, for instance – and they will, as soon as electricity is available at Koh Maphrao.
+Until then, you can still enjoy the tranquillity of this idyllic place.